seyfal-kernel/WhatsDown/README.md

 This app has some extended support for WebXDC apps:

-- `window.webxdc.deltalab` a string with the DeltaLab version and can be used by app developers to detect when they can use the DeltaLab-specific features.
+- `window.webxdc.arcanechat` a string with the ArcaneChat version and can be used by app developers to detect when they can use the ArcaneChat-specific features.
 - `window.webxdc.isCommunity` true if the current account is a community account
 - `sendToChat()`: extra property `subject` can be set to a text string to set message/email's subject.
 - `sendToChat()`: extra property `html` can be set to a string of html markup to set the HTML part of the email/message.